Video Shows Cruise Ship Passenger Dangling Toddler From Open Window Before Dropping Her To Her Death

-A video shows a passenger on a cruise ship dangling a toddler from an open window for several seconds before losing his grip on her, after which she plunged 11 stories to her death, The Broward Sun-Sentinel reports.
+A video shows a passenger on a cruise ship dangling a toddler from an open window for several seconds before losing his grip on her, after which she plunged 11 stories to her death, The Sun-Sentinel reports.
 The cruise line, Royal Caribbean, says the video proves the passenger knew the danger of the window.

 Back in July 2019, as reported at the time by The Inquisitr, the Royal Caribbean vessel Freedom of the Seas was docked at San Juan’s Pan American II port in Puerto Rico.
 There, Salvatore Anello, the grandfather of 18-month-old Chloe Wiegand, held the girl outside of an open window.
-Unfortunately, the man lost his grip on the little girl, and she fell onto the concrete below, 11 stories to her death.
+Unfortunately, the man lost his grip on the little girl, and she fell 11 stories to the concrete below.

 “[The grandfather], whom it would appear was playing with the little girl, lifted her out of the open window and lost his grip,” said Elmer Roman, of Puerto Rico’s Department of Public Security, at the time.